intelliot/xrpl-dev-portal/docs/infrastructure/troubleshooting/fix-sqlite-tx-db-page-size-issue.md

 html: fix-sqlite-tx-db-page-size-issue.html
 parent: troubleshoot-the-rippled-server.html
 seo:
-    description: Fix a problem with the SQLite page size on full-history servers started on rippled version 0.40.0 or earlier.
+    description: Fix a problem with the SQLite page size on full-history servers.
-status: removed
 ---
 # Fix SQLite Transaction Database Page Size Issue

-`rippled` servers with full [ledger history](../../concepts/networks-and-servers/ledger-history.md) (or a very large amount of transaction history) and a database that was initially created with a `rippled` version earlier than 0.40.0 (released January 2017) may encounter a problem with their SQLite database page size that stops the server from operating properly.
-Servers that store only recent transaction history (the default configuration) and servers whose database files were created with `rippled` version 0.40.0 and later are not likely to have this problem. <!-- STYLE_OVERRIDE: encounter -->
+`rippled` servers with full [ledger history](../../concepts/networks-and-servers/ledger-history.md) (or a very large amount of transaction history) may encounter a problem with their SQLite database page size and/or maximum page count that stops the server from operating properly.
+Servers that store only recent transaction history (the default configuration) are not likely to have this problem. <!-- STYLE_OVERRIDE: encounter -->

 This document describes steps to detect and correct this problem if it occurs.

 ## Background

 `rippled` servers store a copy of their transaction history in a SQLite database.
 Before version 0.40.0, `rippled` configured this database to have a capacity of roughly 2 TB.
-For most uses, this is plenty.
-However, full transaction history back to ledger 32570 (the oldest ledger version available in the production XRP Ledger history) is likely to exceed this exceed the SQLite database capacity. `rippled` servers version 0.40.0 and later create their SQLite database files with a larger capacity, so they are unlikely to encounter this problem.
+For most uses, this was plenty.
+However, full transaction history back to ledger 32570 (the oldest ledger version available in the production XRP Ledger history) exceeds that SQLite database capacity. `rippled` servers version 0.40.0 and later create their SQLite database files with a larger capacity, roughly 8 TB.
+Starting with version 2.2.3, `rippled` attempts to set `max_page_count=4294967294`, which is the SQLite default as of SQLite 3.45.0 (2024-01.15).
+With a page size of 4096 bytes, this allows for roughly 17 TB.
+With a page size of 65536 bytes, the database can grow to roughly 281 TB.

-The capacity of the SQLite database is a result of the database's _page size_ parameter, which cannot be easily changed after the database is created.
+The capacity of the SQLite database is a result of the database's _page size_ parameter, which cannot be easily changed after the database is created, and SQLite's _max_page_count_ parameter.
 (For more information on SQLite's internals, see [the official SQLite documentation](https://www.sqlite.org/fileformat.html).)
 The database can reach its capacity even if there is still free space on the disk and filesystem where it is stored.
 As described in the [Fix](#fix) below, reconfiguring the page size to avoid this problem requires a somewhat time-consuming migration process. <!-- STYLE_OVERRIDE: easily -->

 **Tip:** Full history is not necessary for most use cases.
 Servers with full transaction history may be useful for long-term analysis and archive purposes or as a precaution against disasters.
-For a less resource-intense way to contribute to the storage of transaction history, see [History Sharding](../configuration/data-retention/history-sharding.md).
+For a less resource-intense way to store transaction history, see [the Clio server](../../concepts/networks-and-servers/the-clio-server).

 ## Detection

 If your server is vulnerable to this problem, you can detect it two ways:

-- You can detect the problem [proactively](#proactive-detection) (before it causes problems) if your `rippled` server is version 1.1.0 or later.
+- You can detect the problem [proactively](#proactive-detection) (before it causes problems)
-- You can identify the problem [reactively](#reactive-detection) (when your server is crashing) on any `rippled` version.
+- You can identify the problem [reactively](#reactive-detection) (when your server is crashing)

-In both cases, detection of the problem requires access to `rippled`'s server logs.

 **Tip:** The location of the debug log depends on your `rippled` server's config file.
 The [default configuration](https://github.com/XRPLF/rippled/blob/master/cfg/rippled-example.cfg#L1139-L1142) writes the server's debug log to the file `/var/log/rippled/debug.log`.

-### Proactive Detection

-To detect the SQLite page size problem proactively, you must be running **`rippled` 1.1.0 or later**.
 The `rippled` server writes a message such as the following in its debug log periodically, at least once every 2 minutes.
 (The exact numeric values from the log entry and the path to your transaction database depend on your environment.)

 ```text
 Transaction DB pathname: /opt/rippled/transaction.db; SQLite page size: 1024